Luddites: Modern usage

-Nowadays, the term "Luddite" often is used to describe someone who is opposed or resistant to new technologies.
+Nowadays, the term "Luddite" is sometimes used to describe someone who either opposes or is resistant to the use of new technologies.

 In 1956, during a British Parliamentary debate, a Labour spokesman said that "organised workers were by no means wedded to a 'Luddite Philosophy'."
 By 2006, the term neo-Luddism had emerged to describe opposition to many forms of technology.
 According to a manifesto drawn up by the Second Luddite Congress (April 1996; Barnesville, Ohio), neo-Luddism is "a leaderless movement of passive resistance to consumerism and the increasingly bizarre and frightening technologies of the Computer Age".

-The term "Luddite fallacy" is used by economists about the fear that technological unemployment inevitably generates structural unemployment and is consequently macroeconomically injurious.
+The term "Luddite fallacy" is used by economists to refer to the fear that technological unemployment inevitably generates structural unemployment and is consequently macroeconomically injurious.
 If a technological innovation reduces necessary labour inputs in a given sector, then the industry-wide cost of production falls, which lowers the competitive price and increases the equilibrium supply point that, theoretically, will require an increase in aggregate labour inputs.
 During the 20th century and the first decade of the 21st century, the dominant view among economists has been that belief in long-term technological unemployment was indeed a fallacy.
 More recently, there has been increased support for the view that the benefits of automation are not equally distributed.